PureDarwin/puredarwin.github.io/index.md

 -   Stuart Crook for his work on PureFoundation
 -   Guillaume Verdeau for his work on X.Org
 -   [Rafirafi](https://github.com/rafirafi) for his work on Generic Platform and PDCrypto kexts
--   [InSaneDarwin](https://github.com/csekel/) aka IRC InSaneDarwin for his work on AHCI and eMMC Family/Drivers(still in active development)
+-   [InSaneDarwin](https://github.com/csekel/) for his work on AHCI and eMMC Family/Drivers(still in active development)
 -   Mac OS Forge
 -   The DarwinBuild project
 -   The MacPorts project